 Rigatoni Alla Vodka

 There’s a new Italian restaurant in Sunset Harbour called Casa Isola.
 It’s right next to Pubbelly (its sister restaurant) and it’s an exciting addition for people who love great Italian food served in gigantic portions.
-We really liked everything we ate here - so much so that we’ve added this place to our Hit List.
+I really liked everything I ate here - so much so that I added this place to our Hit List.
 But one of the standout dishes was definitely the rigatoni, a simple but delicious pile of pasta, Calabrian chilis, and vodka sauce that could probably feed three people and a small animal.

-We’ve already posted a ride-along about our dinner at Silverlake Bistro over on Instagram, but that burger deserves some more praise.
+I’ve already posted a ride-along about my dinner at Silverlake Bistro over on Instagram, but that burger deserves some more praise.
 The Silverlake Burger is excellent - easily one of the best in town - and consists of two patties, cheddar, porcini mayo, and strips of thick bacon, which are optional but, in our opinion, essential.

 Pan Con Minuta

-The pan con minuta is a great Miami sandwich that we don’t order enough.
+The pan con minuta is a great Miami sandwich that I don’t order enough.
 This is simply unacceptable.
-So, when we found ourselves having lunch at Luis Galindo this week, we got one.
+So, when I found myself having lunch at Luis Galindo this week, I got one.
 It turned out to be just a wonderful decision.
 The pan con minuta here is lovely, with a juicy piece of fried fish, a good ratio of potato sticks, and that essential Cuban bun.

 Guava Key Lime Pie